lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/snap.md

 kernel  5.8.13
 ```

-then Snap is already installed (in this example, version 2.46.1) and you do not need to take further action.
+then Snap is already installed and you do not need to take further action.

 If you see an error message similar to the following: